cjblackthorn/cjblackthorn.github.io/subscribe.md

 layout: page
 title: Subscribe
 permalink: /subscribe/
+description: Subscribe to Blackthorn Field Notes for new essays on systems, survival, technology, relationships, disability, access, and the work of staying human.
+image: /assets/images/blackthorn-field-notes-card.png
 ---

 # Subscribe to Blackthorn Field Notes

-Get new essays on systems, survival, technology, relationships, disability, access, and the work of staying human.
+Get new essays and field notes on systems, survival, technology, relationships, disability, access, advocacy, boundaries, and the work of staying human.

 ## Email Updates